fraunhoferfokus/Xtensions/README.md

 	}

-The optional class does not provide a `filter` method, that filters the optional based on the class of the object wrapped.
+The optional class does not provide a `filter` method, that filters the optional based on the class the wrapped object is instance of, as known e.g. from Xtend's filter methods on `Iterable`.
 The `OptionalIntExtensions` adds such a method, providing an instance check of the wrapped value.

 Example: